 The divorce coach’s role is to facilitate respectful communication between you and your spouse.
 Separation can be very stressful emotionally.
 Uncontrolled emotions and recriminations can be an impediment to a good settlement.
 The coach will make sure that each of you hears the other and that you move past hurt and blame.

 Here are some of the features that make collaborative divorce unique:

-Choosing a collaborative lawyer you feel comfortable with is important.
+Choosing a collaborative attorney you feel comfortable with is important.
 That person should possess a sound knowledge of North Carolina family law.
 He or she should also be an excellent listener and an effective communicator.
 In addition, he or she should be creative, because solutions are not limited to what a court might order.

-Triangle Divorce Lawyers can be your partner during this process.
-We help spouses negotiate fair financial settlements and parenting plans that prioritize the needs of their children.
+Our attorneys are experienced in the collaborative process and help spouses negotiate fair financial settlements and parenting plans that prioritize the needs of their children.

 Let us help you...